zowe/docs-site/docs/extend/install-configure-zos-extensions.md

   * `yes`: automatically tag the encoding of the files,
   * `no`: do not automatically tag encoding of the files,
   * `auto`: only tag when manifest is in `ISO8859-1` encoding.
-- **`-n|--core`**: This is an optional boolean.
+- **`-k|--core`**: This is an optional boolean.
 It defines whether this component is bundled into Zowe package as core component.
 - **`-l|--logs-dir`**: This is optional.
 It's the path to logs directory.
 - **`-f|--log-file`**: This is optional.
 Instead of writing independent log to a directory, you have option to append log to this log file specified.